Welcome to Michigan State University! Below you will find a checklist of tasks to complete as you begin your appointment at MSU.

 Office of International Students and Scholars: 105 International Center.

-Review the Checklist for new international faculty and academic staff and the Life at MSU webpage to assist in your transition to Michigan State University.
+OISS is happy to provide support to all incoming J-1 scholars to MSU.
+Review the helpful list of steps you should take prior to your arrival and within your first few days on campus and the Life at MSU webpage to assist in your transition to Michigan State University.
 Some items included in these resources are:

 - Social Security Number and Taxes